psychemedia/island-storynotes/henry_smith_contributions.md

 If the entire families of the men-folk did not attend the feast, they were not forgotten.
 The remnants, ever substantial, were sent to their homes.
 Home-harvest, or harvest-home, is now a custom of the past.
 I can boast of having assisted in early life at four; at North Stoneham and Nursling near Southampton; and at Landguard and Apse in the Isle of Wight.

-SAYIN GS.
+SAYINGS.

 WHEN St. Catharine wears a cap,
 Then all the Island wears a hat.
-.
 When the clay beats the sand,
 Then 'tis merry England.
 When the sand beats the clay,
 Then, Old England, well-a-day.